yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-mini-dev-3/index.md

 Before I knew it, I had access to the repository with the old implementation's code and was encouraged to find a way to finish it off.

 It was intimidating at first, but the encouragement and mentorship from ogniK kept me motivated.
-It was also the first glimpse I had at the guts of yuzu, and found the work that has gone into the emulation of the Switch's GPU to be very interesting.
+It was also the first glimpse I had at the guts of yuzu, and found the work that has gone into the emulation of the Nintendo Switch's GPU to be very interesting.

 {{< single-title-imgs
     "The Legend of Zelda: Link's Awakening"